inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

    :align: center

 This is the layer that we will be using as our exposure data.
-You can remove the other OpenStreetMap layers, or if you would like them to remain visible, go to :menuselection:`Settings ‣ Project Properties` and enable “on the fly” transformation.
+You can remove the other OSM layers, or if you would like them to remain visible, go to :menuselection:`Settings ‣ Project Properties` and enable “on the fly” transformation.